 Morielli's video highlights the arts communities of Stamford CT with archival footage as well as commentaries by and interviews with Steve Karp from Stamford Theatre Works; Laurence Gilgore, Maestro of the Connecticut Grand Opera; Marti Etter from the Ballet School of Stamford; as well as Juliana Sciolla, former director of Stamford Cultural Development Corporation, who helped many grass roots organizations grow to be vital contributors to quality artistic experiences in Stamford CT.
 "Art in the Community" will run continuously throughout Open Studios.

 If you are interested in airing Lina's video and/or hosting a discussion/event about the arts in Stamford CT, please email Lina Morielli.

-Loft Artists Association opens their artists studios for the general public to have the opportunity to see what working studio is like.
+Loft Artists Association opened their artists studios for the general public to have the opportunity to see what a working studio is like.

 Walk & Talk Discussions